enweg/BayesFluxR/README.md

 the subsequence ends.
 This way we can train an RNN or LSTM network with a single time series.

-To support the above, BFluxR comes with a utility function `tensor_embed_mat` which takes a matrix of time series and embeds it into a tensor consisting of dimensions
+To support the above, BayesFluxR comes with a utility function `tensor_embed_mat` which takes a matrix of time series and embeds it into a tensor consisting of dimensions
 $seqlen \times numvariables \times numsubsequences$.